iyayn-ajah/simple-base-api/README.md

 ---

-# 🛠️ How to Add Features To index.js
+# 🛠️ How to Add Features to index.js
 Just follow this code structure:
 # json result
 ```javascript